Q. At what age do children start?

 Q. Do I have to be a certain religion to attend a Montessori School?

 Montessori schools have no ethnic or religious boundaries.
-Perth Individual is non-denominational, recognising that Montessori education should be accessible to all.
+We are non-denominational, recognising that Montessori education should be accessible to all.

 Q. As a parent what is expected of me?